wwmmkk/FrameGlimpse/README.md

 * does not collect advertising identifiers;
 * does not use third-party advertising SDKs;
 * does not use third-party analytics SDKs;
+* does not create, store, or upload diagnostic logs;
-* does not upload your photos, videos, Live Photos, screenshots, or thumbnails to our servers;
+* does not upload your photos, videos, Live Photos, screenshots, thumbnails, or media-analysis results to our servers;
-* does not automatically upload diagnostic logs;
 * does not track you across apps or websites;
+* does not use your media to train generative artificial-intelligence models;
 * does not sell personal data.

-If you choose to send feedback by email, we may receive the email address, message content, attachments, and diagnostic log that you choose to send.
-This information is used only for customer support, technical diagnostics, bug fixing, and App functionality improvement.
+If you choose to send feedback by email, we may receive your email address, message content, and any attachments you voluntarily include.

+This information is used only for customer support, responding to your message, investigating issues, fixing bugs, improving App functionality, and protecting our legal rights.

 ---